Babylonian astronomy: Means of transmission

-Historians have also found evidence that Athens during the late 5th century may have been aware of Babylonian astronomy. astronomers, or astronomical concepts and practices through the documentation by Xenophon of Socrates telling his students to study astronomy to the extent of being able to tell the time of night from the stars.
-This skill is referenced in the poem of Aratos, which discusses telling the time of night from the zodiacal signs.
+Historians have found evidence that Athens during the late 5th century may have been aware of Babylonian astronomy, astronomers, or astronomical concepts and practices through the documentation by Xenophon of Socrates telling his students to study astronomy to the extent of being able to tell the time of night from the stars.
+This skill is referenced in the poem of Aratus, which discusses telling the time of night from the zodiacal signs.